Dumbbell dimer dynamics in three-dimensional chiral fluids: Model of a passive and active dimer in viscous fluids

-We consider an axisymmetric dimer submerged in a three-dimensional incompressible chiral fluid with parity violation.
+We consider an axisymmetric dimer submerged in a three-dimensional incompressible chiral fluid with parity violation (Fig.~\ref{fig:fig1}).
 This section recapitulates the concept of odd viscosity, a general measure that characterizes chiral fluid environments~\cite{banerjee2017, fruchart2023odd}.
 At low Reynolds number, where inertial is negligible, the fluid property is governed by the force balance equation

 together with the incompressibility condition $\partial_iv_i=0$.
-Here $\boldsymbol{\sigma}$ represents the fluid the stress tensor, $\partial_i$ is the 3D differential operator with $i,j,k = \{x,y,z\}$, and the summation over repeated indices is assumed.
+Here $\boldsymbol{\sigma}$ represents the fluid stress tensor, $\partial_i$ is the three-dimensional differential operator with $i,j,k = \{x,y,z\}$, and the summation over repeated indices is assumed.
 The important relation here is the constitutive relation, which relates the stress field to the gradient of the velocity field:

 where $\eta_{ijk\ell}$ is the fourth-rank viscosity tensor and includes any fluid property.
 In order to introduce a minimum continuum description of chiral fluids, we assume the classical assumptions, such as the momentum conservation and the absence of the response to the vorticity, which are given by the equalities $\sigma_{ij}=\sigma_{ji}$ and $\eta_{ijk\ell}=\eta_{ij\ell k}$, respectively.
-To take into account the chirality in fluids, one should impose the left- and right-handedness on the viscosity tensor by introducing the parity violation around some axis, say, $\mathbf{e}$, while rotational invariance about the direction can still be assumed~\cite{khain2022, fruchart2023odd}.
-Throughout this paper, we choose the axis of odd viscosity $\mathbf{e}$, without loss of generality, along the $z$-direction in the lab frame, i.e., $\mathbf{e}=\hat{\mathbf{z}}$.
+To take into account the chirality in fluids, one should impose the left- and right-handedness on the viscosity tensor by introducing the parity violation around some axis, while rotational invariance about the direction can still be assumed~\cite{khain2022, fruchart2023odd}.
+Throughout this paper, we choose the axis of odd viscosity along the $z$-direction in the lab frame, without loss of generality.
 In this case, the viscosity tensor accounting for parity violation is simply expressed with two transport coefficients, shear and odd viscosities, $\eta^{\rm e}$ and $\eta^{\rm o}$~\cite{khain2022, markovich2021}

 where $\delta_{ij}$ is the Kronecker delta and $\epsilon_{ijk}$ is the three-dimensional Levi-Civita tensor with $\epsilon_{xxz}=\epsilon_{yyz}=0$ and $\epsilon_{xyz}=-\epsilon_{yxz}=1$.
 Notice that the tensorial structure with $\eta^\mathrm{o}$ is antisymmetric or odd under $ij\leftrightarrow k\ell$, reflecting the chiral nature of fluids, unlike symmetric components for the classical counterpart $\eta^\mathrm{e}$.
 This anti-symmetric nature suggests that $\eta^{\rm o}$ can also be negative, as the associated tensor does not contribute to the fluid energy dissipation~\cite{khain2022}.